 6. Todos Santos, Baja California

-At Todos Santos, everything has a more relaxed atmosphere, with activities that include surfing, arts and crafts shops and workshops, finding sweet spots for trying the local gastronomy, and just taking a break from life.
+At Todos Santos, everything has a more relaxed atmosphere, with activities that include surfing, arts and crafts shops and workshops, finding sweet spots for trying the local gastronomy and just taking a break from life and watching the sunset.

 7. Copper Canyon, Chihuahua